The internet is full of SafetyWing insurance reviews from people who have never actually had to make a claim with SafetyWing.

-Fortunately, I never had to whip out the recording because after my accidnet, SafetyWing had my back as promised.
+Fortunately, I never had to whip out the recording because after my accident, SafetyWing had my back as promised.

 Is SafetyWing Legit?

 SafetyWing is a legitimate travel insurance company backed by Tokio Marino.
 This is based on personal experience with over $15,000 in successfully reimbursed medical claims.
-Normally, most complaints about the company originate from those who try to get reimbursed for something that isn’t covered, like pre-existing conditions.
+Most complaints about the company originate from those who try to get reimbursed for something that isn’t covered, like pre-existing conditions.

 If you found this Safetywing nomad insurance review helpful, decided it is right for you, and would like to support the site (at no extra charge), you can sign up using the form below.
 Thanks in advance!